A new threat arrives from a deadly bomb cyclone that just blasted the Northwest with hurricane-force gusts - Local News 8

 By Mary Gilbert, Karina Tsui and Robert Shackelford, CNN

-(CNN) — A historically strong bomb cyclone killed at least one person and caused a mass power outage that could last for days after it slammed the Pacific Northwest and Canada’s British Columbia with destructive winds.
+(CNN) — A historically strong bomb cyclone killed at least two people and caused a mass power outage that could last for days after it slammed the Pacific Northwest and Canada’s British Columbia with destructive winds.

 Now a new threat from the storm is emerging Wednesday as its winds wind down: It’s combining with an atmospheric river to unleash life-threatening flooding rainfall over parts of the West Coast that will continue for the rest of the week.